Kekulai/tutorial-packaging-python-with-conda/README.md

 mypackage
 ├── setup.py  # to maximize backwards compatability, I will not use pyproject.toml
 |   # README.rst or README.md (a nice description of your package)
+|   meta.yaml # the file needed to build a conda package
 |   # LICENCE (properly chosen license information, e.g. MIT, BSD-3, GPL-3, MPL-2, etc...)
 └── mypackage
     ├── __init__.py